huanlui/chord-suggester/doc/links.md

 ## Music
 spa
 * [Por qué tenemos 12 notas musicales.
 Música y matemáticas](https://www.youtube.com/watch?v=P7iC-fbdKmQ).
 In Spanish, great to understand the maths beneath music.
 * [Listen by numbers.
 Musica and maths](https://www.theguardian.com/music/2011/jun/27/music-mathematics-fibonacci).
-Not so visual as the previous one, but an interesnting article.
+Not so visual as the previous one, but still an interesnting article.

 ## TDD and notebooks